New Estimates for a Time-Dependent Schroedinger Equation: Proof of the results

 However, $A_-$ is lower triangular, so its Fourier transform is also bounded in the upper half-plane.
-By Liouville's theorem, then, $\widehat A_-$ it must be constant, so $A_-$ can only have singular support at zero.
+It follows that $\widehat {A_-}$ is a holomorphic function, bounded on the whole plane.
+By Liouville's theorem, then, $\widehat {A_-}$ must be constant, so $A_-$ can only have singular support at zero.
 Therefore $A$ is upper triangular. \end{proof}

-In none of the above did we use compactness or the Fredholm alternative explicitly.
-(Still, it is interesting to note that a subset of $L^1_t H$ is precompact if and only if its elements are uniformly bounded, equicontinuous, and decay uniformly at infinity --- conditions that we actually employed).